this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 ## Functional Programming concepts

-We will list the main features below:
+In this section, we list the key features of FP.

 ### Immutability